jackmwolf/pcsstools/README.md

     #> $sigma2
     #> [1] 0.1972141

-And here’s the result you would get using IPD:
+And here’s the result we would get using IPD:

     model_ipd <- lm(y1 | y2 ~ 1 + g + x, data = dat)
     summary(model_ipd)$coef